How do I add a Hum? Play

-To enable Dropbox syncing, press the settings gear in the lower right corner of your library and flip the Dropbox switch.
+To enable Dropbox syncing, first open the left sidebar by pressing the button on the top left that looks like 3 lines.
+Then press the settings gear at the bottom of this list.
+Now you can flip the Dropbox switch.
 It’ll bounce you to a screen where you can log in to your Dropbox account.
 A spinner will fire up and start spinning, showing you it’s uploading everything.
 Once the spinner stops, your library is uploaded.
 You can also check the status of a sync in the Settings screen.

 What happens to my library if my phone is lost or stolen?